The seventy7 Guide: Product Photography

 Food

-When lighting the scene, ensure that you’re not placing your food in front of the light, as this can totally flatten what you’re trying to capture.
+When lighting the scene, ensure that you’re not placing your food in front of the light.
+This can totally flatten what you’re trying to capture.
 You also need to know what textures and colours you’re going to be using.
 Do you want the scene to look like a busy and familiar food setting, or do you want it clean cut in a way that maximises the food itself for the audience?

 Styling

-The stylist on your shoot works closely with the photographer and art director to ensure that everything stays on track, and that your creative vision can be realised.
-They’ll be heavily involved in the planning process of the shoot as well, this includes everything from casting the model (if you’re using one), to finding any props that may be needed to elevate the products you’re using.
+The stylist on your shoot works closely with the photographer and art director to ensure that everything stays on track, and that your creative vision is achievable.
+They’ll be heavily involved in the planning process of the shoot as well.
+This includes everything from casting the model (if you’re using one), to finding any props that may be needed to elevate the products you’re using.

 Ben Edwards, London